 Great Park Sports Complex: Future Phases

-Future phases of the Great Park Sports Complex will bring amenities for basketball, baseball and softball.
+Future phases of the Great Park Sports Complex will bring Great Park trails that are 1-mile long from Irvine Boulevard to the Championship Soccer Stadium; baseball stadium and fields; softball stadium and fields; and a Children's Play Area.
 At completion, the Sports Park will cover 194 acres at the heart of the Orange County Great Park.

 The City of Irvine launched a new online class registration website for the community to use when signing up for City programs and activities.
 New accounts are needed to ensure that all user information is up-to-date, and that visitors can easily sign up for upcoming classes and events.